Missive vs Drag, Front, Hiver, and More: 2026 Comparisons

 The trade-offs are cost and complexity, and they are significant.
 Pricing climbs quickly once you add the tiers and AI agents most teams actually need, setup takes real configuration time, and it expects admin resources to run.
 For a small team handling support as one part of the job, Zendesk is far more than they need, which is exactly why many teams pick a lighter tool like Drag or Missive instead.

-Best for: larger organisations with a dedicated support team that needs full ticketing, SLAs, and reporting at scale.
+Best for: larger organizations with a dedicated support team that needs full ticketing, SLAs, and reporting at scale.

 Superhuman earns a place because many people evaluating Missive are really one person drowning in email, not a team sharing an address.
 Superhuman is a fast, keyboard-driven email client with AI triage and drafting, built to get an individual to inbox zero quickly.
 It is a joy to use if speed is your priority.